awslabs/duvet/design/duplicates/decisions.md

 and never sees these coexistences.

-The engine fact from [the formal space](#formal-space) makes this urgent rather than cosmetic: an `exception` or `implication` exempts its requirement from the test obligation.
-So a free form added *next to* an existing priced form silently deflates the priced form's obligations — an LLM (or a tired human) that learns "tests need witnesses and implementations must execute" also learns that `implication` requires nothing.
+The engine fact from [the formal space](#formal-space) makes this urgent rather than cosmetic: the free forms are satisfied coverers everywhere the checks look for implementations — they cover requirements in the implementation check and cover tests in the coverage check — while the test check ranges over `implementation` annotations only.
+A free form written *in place of* a priced form therefore satisfies implementation coverage while creating no test obligation at all — an LLM (or a tired human) that learns "tests need witnesses and implementations must execute" also learns that `implication` requires nothing.
+(A free form added *next to* an intact priced form deflates nothing — the priced form keeps its obligations; what that coexistence signals is incoherent claims about the requirement's nature.)
 Type-shopping is the gate-evasion strategy the pricing table predicts, and the free forms are its escape valve.
-A per-target rule cannot catch it: an `exception`'s position is incidental, so it evades any co-location check by sitting anywhere else.
+A per-target rule cannot catch the coexistence: an `exception`'s position is incidental, so it evades any co-location check by sitting anywhere else.

 ### Option A: Leave it alone (today's behavior)

 - Con: the exploit is live.
-Adding an `implication` next to an existing `implementation` annotation silently deflates the requirement's obligations, and nothing reports the coexistence.
+An `implication` written where an `implementation` belongs satisfies the implementation check and carries no test obligation, and nothing reports a free form coexisting with priced claims on one requirement.

 ### Option B: A pairwise contradiction matrix